PrajothSenthilKumar/apertura/README.md

 kubectl get pods -n apertura -w
 ```

-**Lambda async ingestion:** See `lambda/ARCHITECTURE.md` for the async S3-triggered ingestion architecture that decouples PDF processing from the query path.
+**Lambda async ingestion:** See `lambda/ARCHITECTURE.md` for the async S3-triggered ingestion architecture that decouples PDF processing from the query path

 ---